TheRoughy/HandOfLesser/README.md

 ## Known Issues

-### Virtual Desktop hand tracking is choppy

-Running VDXR alongside Virtual Desktop's SteamVR Add-on results in each only receiving half the data.
-They are aware and may eventually fix the issue.

-Workaround: Disable the Virtual Desktop SteamVR add-on and launch SteamVR using the "Enter VR" button in Virtual Desktop's Quest interface.

 ### Simultaneous tracking can switch back to controllers unexpectedly

 We guess whether hand or controller tracking is in use by how far away from the controller position the hands are; if they are the same you are using the controllers.